Vasectomy Specialist

 Illinois Urologic Health Surgeons

-Urologic Surgeon servicing Dixon and Sterling, IL
+Urologic Surgeon servicing Dixon, Peru, and Sterling, IL

 Vasectomy is the most reliable way for men to get peace of mind about birth control.
 At Illinois Urologic Health Surgeons, which has locations in Dixon, Peru, Streator, Ottawa, and Princeton, Illinois, Steve Y. Chung, MD, performs in-office vasectomies so you can get home immediately afterward.
 Use the appointment scheduler online now, or call the office to book your vasectomy consultation today.